JonathanDuarteGH/Project-CSV/README.md

 11. Activate Virtual Environment:  ```source .venv/Scripts/activate```
 12. Type ```pip install [your desired packages]``` to install any packages
 13. Type ```pip freeze > requirements.txt``` to save current list of installed packages
 14. For larger projects, type ```pip install pipreqs```.
-This tool installs only packages being used in current project of your main python file
+This tool only installs packages being used in the current project of your main python file.
+See "<b>Why no pip freeze?</b>" for more information
 16. Type ```pip install pipreqs --force```, if necessary
 17. For help, type in ```pipreqs --help```
 18. Type ```pipreqs .``` to record the packages and libraries used in your python project